pretix/pretixscan-desktop/README.rst

 To build the windows executable, you can run::

-    JAVA_HOME=/usr/lib/jvm/java-9-jdk ./gradlew createExe
+    ./gradlew createExe

-To then create the installer, you will need to download the .tar.gz file of the `Java 9 JRE`_ and unpack it to a folger called ``jre`` within the source directory.
+To then create the installer, you will need to download the .tar.gz file of the `Java 9 JRE`_ and unpack it to a folder called ``jre`` within the source directory.
 You also need to install `Nullsoft Install System`_.
 Then, you can create the installer with::